-- Extent to which the project furthers the PHA goal of deconcentrating poverty and expanding housing and economic opportunities to areas of lower poverty concentration within Berkeley; - Number of new affordable housing rental units created: - Via new construction; - Rehabilitation and return to market of previously off-line units; or - Acquisition and rehabilitation. - Extent to which the living units themselves receive rehabilitation or modernization, in addition to any required system improvements; - Extent to which projects serving families, elderly or disabled households include 1, 2 and 3 bedroom units; - Extent to which the project serves a special needs population (senior, disabled, Families, emancipated youth, veterans, chronically homeless) in the City of Berkeley; - Extent to which the project includes fully accessible or adaptable units for wheelchair access: - History of tenant screening policies/practices that are inclusive, and give regard to hardships typical to families with limited financial means; - Extent to which an allotment of PBV's to a special needs population would more equitably distribute the available PBVs throughout all of the categories and throughout the City; - Demonstrated need for PB subsidy as a financing mechanism to enhance the long-term viability of an existing or proposed development at rents affordable to households up to 50% Area Median Income; - Extent to which the project facilitates full leasing in the Section 8 Program; - Owner experience and capability to build or rehabilitate the housing; - Extent to which the proposal complements other local activities such as the redevelopment of a public housing site under the HOPE VI program, the
+- Extent to which the project furthers the PHA goal of deconcentrating poverty and expanding housing and economic opportunities to areas of lower poverty concentration within Berkeley; - Number of new affordable housing rental units created: - Via new construction; - Rehabilitation and return to market of previously off-line units; or - Acquisition and rehabilitation. - Extent to which the living units themselves receive rehabilitation or modernization, in addition to any required system improvements; - Extent to which projects serving families, elderly or disabled households include 1, 2 and 3 bedroom units; - Extent to which the project serves a special needs population (senior, disabled, Families, emancipated youth, veterans, chronically homeless) in the City of Berkeley and, the specific populations as allowable under the additional 10% of PB allocations under HOTMA (see list of excepted units on Pg.
+17-2); - Extent to which the project includes fully accessible or adaptable units for wheelchair access; - History of tenant screening policies/practices that are inclusive, and give regard to hardships typical to families with limited financial means; - Extent to which an allotment of PBV's to a special needs population would more equitably distribute the available PBVs throughout all of the categories and throughout the City; - Demonstrated need for PB subsidy as a financing mechanism to enhance the long-term viability of an existing or proposed development at rents affordable to households up to 50% Area Median Income; - Owner experience and capability to build or rehabilitate the housing;

-- HOME program, CDBG activities, other development activities in a HUD-designated Enterprise Zone, Economic Community, or Renewal Community; - Extent to which the project designates BHA as the entity responsible for maintaining the waiting list for all affordable units, including those without project based assistance; - Extent to which the project utilizes BHA to perform quality control/compliance reviews for Tax Credit requirements; and - Other criteria as stated in the resolution of the Board of Commissioners.
+- Extent to which the proposal complements other local activities such as the redevelopment of a public housing site under the HOPE VI program, the HOME program, CDBG activities, other development activities in a HUD-designated Enterprise Zone, Economic Community, or Renewal Community; - Other criteria as stated in the resolution of the Board of Commissioners.